-The PROPID_M_EXTENSION property of the MSMQ message (as specified in [MS-MQMQ] section 2.6.6.35) MUST be set to GUID (as specified in [MS-DTYP] section 2.3.2.2) {1664BCFB-1751-11d2-B58E-00E0290E6C31}.
+The Extension attribute of the Message ADM element MUST be set to GUID (as specified in MS-DTYP] section 2.3.4.2) {1664BCFB-1751-11d2-B58E-00E0290E6C31}.

 When opening a message queue, a COMQC client MUST specify the MSMQ parameters MQ_SEND_ACCESS (as specified in [MS-MQMP] section 3.1.4.17) and MQ_DENY_NONE.
 When opening a message queue, a COMQC server MUST specify MQ_RECEIVE_ACCESS and MQ_DENY_NONE.
 Both transacted and nontransacted message queues MUST be supported.